joshuanianji/um-detector/README.md

 ### Setup and Python environment

-We only need to set up pocketsphinx for the actual voice analysis; there are optional dependencies if you want to record autio using the `utils.py`.
+We only need to set up pocketsphinx for the actual voice analysis; there are optional dependencies if you want to record audio using the `utils.py`.

 1. Make sure you have [`pyenv`](https://opensource.com/article/20/4/pyenv) installed and working.
 2. Install python `3.5.10` by `pyenv install 3.5.10` (this might take a while).